lucendio/lecture-devops-code/tutorials-solutions/05_install-cicd-system/README.md

 #### 0. Preparations

-We need a target machine to install Jenkins on.
+We need a machine to install Jenkins on.
 Take a look at one of the previous tutorials and take your pick - local (Vagrant) or remote (AWS).

 Please note, that The `Vagrantfile` in this folder requires an additional plugin to